Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 Basic Usage
 -----------

-``cctk CRISPRtree`` requires two command line inputs: an :ref:`array-ids` (or :ref:`array-seqs`) file using ``-a``.
+``cctk crisprtree`` requires two command line inputs: an :ref:`array-ids` (or :ref:`array-seqs`) file using ``-a``.

 .. code-block:: shell

-	cctk CRISPRtree -a <Array_IDs.txt>
+	cctk crisprtree -a <Array_IDs.txt>

 The above command will produce a newick string for the most parsimonious tree(s), but will not produce a graphical represenation of the tree.
 To save a graphical representation of the most parsimonious tree(s) to a file, you must provide a destination filename using ``-o``. e.g.

 .. code-block:: shell

-	cctk CRISPRtree -a <Array_IDs.txt> -o <output plot with desired extension>
+	cctk crisprtree -a <Array_IDs.txt> -o <output plot with desired extension>

-**N.B.** ``cctk CRISPRtree`` uses `matplotlib <https://matplotlib.org/>`_ to perform all plotting functions.
+**N.B.** ``cctk crisprtree`` uses `matplotlib <https://matplotlib.org/>`_ to perform all plotting functions.
 You can specify the format of the output file by providing a filename with an extension corresponding to the desired file format.
 E.g., out_file.png will produce a PNG format file, while out_file.svg will produce an SVG format file.
 Any file format compatible with `matplotlib.pyplot.savefig() <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html>`_ should work.

 Outputs
 -------

-``cctk CRISPRtree`` produces outputs both to specified file locations (depending on command line options specified) and to the ``stdout`` and ``stderr`` as described below.
+``cctk crisprtree`` produces outputs both to specified file locations (depending on command line options specified) and to the ``stdout`` and ``stderr`` as described below.

 .. _tree-plot:

 Tree plot
 ^^^^^^^^^

-If ``cctk CRISPRtree`` is run with ``-o``, a graphical representation of the most parsimonious tree(s) will be saved to the specified file path.
+If ``cctk crisprtree`` is run with ``-o``, a graphical representation of the most parsimonious tree(s) will be saved to the specified file path.
 If more than one equally parsimonious tree is found to have the best parsimony score, then they will be saved to separate files which are derived from the specified filename through the addition of '_1', '_2' etc before the file extension.
 E.g., given the output file 'output/tree_image.png', two equally parsimonious trees would be saved to 'output/tree_image_1.png' and 'output/tree_image_2.png'.

 An example tree plot is show below.
 This tree was generated using the same arrays as were used for the :ref:`diff-output` example plots. i.e.,